 Reviewers say that once you try a Baby Lock serger machine you'll never look back, and their patented Jet-Air Threading technology is without equal when it comes to easy threading.
 The most affordable in the Baby Lock line of self-threading sergers is the Baby Lock Eclipse DX Serger (Est. $1,200).
 Baby Lock's auto-thread sergers get raves from anyone who has ever used one; owners say this is an incredibly intuitive machine.
 The Jet-Air system whisks the thread through the threading process in seconds, with just a touch of a button.

 Aside from its highly praised auto-thread system, the Eclipse is a basic 2/3/4 serger that performs the same functions of our Best Reviewed Brother 1034D, albeit with higher-quality components, say reviewers.
-It has a fabric support system and differential feed, and a variety of stitches, including a unique wave stitch.
-The cutting system is reported as crisp even on heavier-duty fabrics.
+It has a fabric support system and differential feed, and a variety of stitches, including a unique wave stitch, complete with an easy-to-follow seam guide.
+The cutting system is reported as crisp even on heavier-duty fabrics, and it has a large, well-lit work area.
 All in all, it's a high-end, basic serger, but with the extreme convenience of a self-threading machine.
 Baby Lock sergers are not available online, only at authorized dealers.
 We provide links to the manufacturer's website where you can find a dealer near you in our What To Look For section.

 Coverstitching is a type of stitch used on stretchy fabrics to make them appear to be topstitched, but without compromising the elasticity of the fabric.
 This is especially handy for sewing workout clothes, dance costumes and swimwear.